tensorflow/tensorflow/g3doc/LangRef.md

 ^bb2:
   "accelerator.launch"() {
     ^bb0:
-      // Region of code nested under "accelerator_launch", it can reference %a but
+      // Region of code nested under "accelerator.launch", it can reference %a but
       // not %value.
       %new_value = "accelerator.do_something"(%a) : (i64) -> ()
   }
-  // %new_value cannot be referenced outside of the region ...
+  // %new_value cannot be referenced outside of the region

+^bb3:
+  ...
 }
 ```